 The civil rights leader is remembered at more than a dozen observances in North Texas.
 This parade featuring bands, floats, churches and community and civic groups travels through South Dallas to Fair Park and is followed by a celebration at the African American Museum. dallasmlkcenter.com.

 Monster trucks with colorful paint jobs and even more colorful names soar over and smash through a custom obstacle course on the field at AT&T Stadium.
 This event is fun for families, but consider taking earplugs for your littlest truck fans. monsterjam.com.

 Mardi Gras Oak Cliff Parade

 Catch some beads when this family-friendly parade celebrating Fat Tuesday winds through the Bishop Arts District.
-The weekend's activities also include the OCarnivale Masquerade Ball at the Kessler Theater and Dash for the Beads, a charity 5K and 1-mile walk. mardigrasoakcliff.com.
+The weekend's activities also include the OCarnivale Masquerade Ball at the Kessler Theater. mardigrasoakcliff.com.

 The Dallas Arboretum's floral festival features more than 500,000 spring-blooming bulbs that include tulips and daffodils.
 There are lots of associated activities for all ages, including the picnic-perfect nighttime concert series called Cool Thursdays. dallasarboretum.org.

 This Celtic heritage festival, held every year on one of the first weekends in March, serves as a kick-off for D-FW's spring festival season.
 Expect bagpipers, Irish dancing, beer and whiskey tastings, storytelling, Irish food, Scottish clans and a Celtic Village. ntif.org.

 Dallas St. Patrick's Parade and Festival